Fornication/Arkays-Commandment/README.md

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
 - Galaxy Synth for help in the creation, configuration and setup.
+- Sovn for teaching me the CK and consistency.
-- Pierre Despereaux for Keizaal, from which a few mods are derived
+- Pierre Despereaux for Keizaal, from which a few mods are derived.
-- Noggog for Mutagen
+- Noggog for Mutagen.
-- Special thanks to the Synthesis patcher devs
+- Special thanks to the Synthesis patcher devs.
-- erri120 & jdsmith2816 - Repository template
+- erri120 & jdsmith2816 - Repository template.
-- jdsmith2816 - Reviving SkyRe, the Reproccer, and having a magnificent beard
+- jdsmith2816 - Reviving SkyRe, the Reproccer, and having a magnificent beard.
-- iXanza for recompiled MCM scripts for automation, and helping me figure out how to automate our own
+- iXanza for recompiled MCM scripts for automation, and helping me figure out how to automate my own.
-- Halgari and everyone the WJ Team - Wabbajack is awesome and so are you
+- Halgari and everyone the WJ Team - Wabbajack is awesome and so are you.
 - Mantis for Ultrawide installation instructions and the logo.

 ## Contact